ibpdas/ibpdas/readme.md

 # Hi, I’m Bandhu 👋

-I work at the intersection of data, AI, strategy and public sector delivery.
-I help organisations turn complex data and emerging technologies into practical, safe and high impact outcomes.
+I work at the intersection of **data, AI, strategy and public sector delivery**.

+I help organisations turn complex data and emerging technologies into **practical, safe and high impact outcomes**.

-I use lightweight prototypes and structured thinking to simplify complexity and make better decisions.
+I use **lightweight prototypes** and **structured thinking** to simplify complexity and **shape better strategic outcomes**.

-This GitHub is where I learn and experiment.
-Everything here is created in my own time to explore ideas, share learnings and inspire actions.
+This GitHub is where I **learn, experiment and share**.
+Everything here is created in my own time to explore ideas, document approaches and spark useful conversations.

-_None of the projects are official tools or departmental products._
+**None of the projects are official tools or departmental products.**

 ---